TarikSeyceri/Windows-Cleaner.bat/README.md

 If you've been using Windows for a long time without cleaning it up, or you don't know how to clean it, you will be amased of how much space this tool can free for you!

-Example: i tried it on my boss's computer in 2016, and it freed nearly 30 Gigabyte! in his pc's (C) Drive, it also made his PC faster!

 # What does this tool delete exactly?